Practical Empowerment: Danny Brown on Innovating within Your Industry

 Hey there!
 Just a couple quick things before you go.
 First thank you so much for listening to this entire episode and we really hope that you enjoyed it.
 If you are listening in iTunes please take just a moment and leave a review.
 Let us know what your takeaways were and what you would like to see more of.
 And if you haven't already, hit subscribe in your podcast app so you don't miss any of our upcoming episodes.
 And until next time, thank you for listening and may you feel empowered today and every day to step into leadership and the life that you have been dreaming of.
 This has been Practical Empowerment: Inspiring Conversations with Valley Leaders brought to you by After5.io.

-Read more- Article by Preslie Hirsch
+Read more- Article by Amy Birchard

-- Feb, 20 2020
+- Feb, 12 2020

 Side Hustles: The New Way Americans are Pursuing Their Passions